malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Compute abstractions
   - Virtual machines - host level isolation offered.
   - Containers - code execution isolation, shares resources from the operating system.
 Runs segregated processes.
 Container configuration provides capabilities available for the container.
 Process isolation technique.
+  - Platform-based workloads - running solutions on shared PAAS (e.g. procedures on a database platform).
+  - Serverless computing - executes application code directly.
+Provider manage all the underlying layers including foundation security.
+- Immutable workloads
+  - No longer make any changes to the runnin workflow (no image change).
+Update the underlying image and redeploy replacing the old.
+There is degree of immutability (e.g. centralised configuration management pushing changes to instances).
+  - Enable stronger security - no remote login, file integrity monitoring
+  - Reduced vulnerability scanning on running workloads.
+  - Consistent image creation process is required (automation to update deployments)
+  - Security testing integrated into imagine building process